Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 • a.
 Modify frames and frame content.

-• ii.
-Key Concepts: understanding the relationship between a frame and its content, replacing frame content, using frames to crop content or split text, manipulating anchor points, etc.
+• Key Concepts: understanding the relationship between a frame and its content, replacing frame content, using frames to crop content, manipulating anchor points

 Resources & Tutorials